Chris55/ns3-program-viewer/docs/readme.md

 - Doc will be used to code the A1 viewer app, the details are also added as comment in the source code.
 Once complete, all comments are automatically extracted to generate a mapping pdf file.
 - Done.

-This is a simple on/off example but a good starter for each of you to learn the process.
+This is a simple on/off example, other settings are more tricky but this is a good starter for each of you to learn the process.

+One final thought.
+On the Stage some settings may be different in the program file and the final view on the Keyboard (Split setting is a good example).
+This is due to the Keyboard OS that valid sometimes inputs according last user selection.
+This is an advanced topic that can be checked only during validation and app testing.

 Contact me if interested to collaborate, and to add more Nord Product in this app.